-Barbuda Island is located in the Eastern Caribbean, and forms part of the twin-island country Antigua and Barbuda.
-The island covers a total area of approx 161 km2 (62 ml2) and has population under 2,000.
+Barbuda Island is located in the Eastern Caribbean and forms part of the twin-island country Antigua and Barbuda.
+The island covers a total area of approx 161 km2 (62 mi2) and has a population of under 2,000.
 Most of the inhabitants (around 1,000) live in the capital (largest) city of Codrington.

-- Barbuda Island is mostly coral limestone with very little topographical variation.
-Its "highlands" area (on the eastern side) consisyes of hills rising up to 38 m (125 ft).
+Barbuda Island is mostly coral limestone with very little topographical variation.
+Its "highlands" area (on the eastern side) consists of hills rising up to 38 m (125 ft).
 Still, most of the island's territory is very flat, with a lot of lagoons found in the northwestern corner.

-- The climate and geography of Barbuda Island is conducive to tourism.
-Many travellers are attracted by the beaches of the island.
-Major activities include snorkeling, swimming, fishing, caving and a bird sanctuary.
-Just a couple of operating resorts are situated on Barbuda, and the rest are abandoned due to difficult infrastructure, poor management and hurricane damage.
+The climate and geography of Barbuda Island are conducive to tourism.
+Many tourists are attracted by the beaches of the island.
+Major activities include snorkeling, swimming, fishing, caving, and a bird sanctuary.
+Just a couple of operating resorts are situated on Barbuda, and the rest are abandoned due to difficult infrastructure, poor management, and hurricane damage.

-- Ameiva griswoldi (griswold's ameiva) is a species of lizard in Ameiva genus, endemic to Antigua and Barbuda and found on both islands.
+Ameiva Griswoldi (Griswoldi's Ameiva) is a lizard species in the Ameiva genus, endemic to Antigua and Barbuda and found on both islands.